alberto56/dcycleblog/_posts/2022-02-27-drupal-translations.md

 Overriding English strings
 -----

-It can be inefficient to modify code every time an English string is modified.
+It can be inefficient to modify the underlying English strings in code every time an English string is modified.
 So we can also "translate" English strings to English.
 Let's say you don't like the base strings, you can translate them, in English, to:

 * Welcome to your great Dashboard
 * Go to the admin page